bluerail/mr_smime/README.md

 $ openssl req -new -x509 -days 365 -key ca.key -out ca.crt
 ```

-Then create a certificate for each of your mail addresses (i'm certain there is a better way to do this):
+Then create a certificate for each of your mail addresses (I'm certain there is a better way to do this):

 ```
 $ openssl genrsa -out jane.example.com.key 4096